Louis de Brézé

 Louis de Brézé, Seigneur d'Anet and Count of Maulévrier (c.
-1460 – 23 July 1531), was a French nobleman, the grandson of King Charles VII of France by his natural daughter with his mistress Agnès Sorel.
+1460 – 23 July 1531), was a French nobleman, the grandson of King Charles VII of France through his illegitimate daughter, born from his relationship with Agnès Sorel.

 Early life

 Louis was the son of Jacques de Brézé, Sénéchal of Normandy, and Charlotte de Valois, the second of Charles VII's three illegitimate daughters by Agnès Sorel.
 His paternal grandfather was Pierre de Brézé, noted for valour at Formigny, a grand steward of Normandy.

 Career

 In 1523, Louis uncovered a plot against King Francis I. He did not know at the time that his father-in-law, Jean de Poitiers, Seigneur de Saint Vallier, was involved in the plot.
 Jean was condemned to death over that involvement, but reprieved by the king due to his having no direct involvement.

 Louis was influential at court, being named Sénéchal of Normandy and Master of the Hunt.
 His home was the family seat, the Château d'Anet, which stood in a royal hunting preserve in the valley of the Eure.
 He also inherited the Château du Bec-Crespin.

 Before his death in 1531, Louis encouraged the marriage of Prince Henry to the Pope's great-niece, Catherine de' Medici, thus setting up the triangle that was to continue until Henry's death, with his widow, Diane de Poitiers, becoming Henry's mistress.
 For Diane, King Henry II rebuilt the old Château d'Anet, which became one of the first French Renaissance châteaus, and she would be entrusted with much of the management of royal court business.